Ross Rossin: Rossin and Rotary

 Rossin was introduced to Rotary International during the nineties in Japan.
 He joined the Sofia Rotary Club in 1998.
 After moving to the US in 2001, he joined the Rotary Club of Buckhead, Atlanta.
 In 2008, Rossin became a member of the Rotary Club of Atlanta, where he later served as a vice-president of international affairs.
 Since 2016, Rossin is sitting on the board of directors of the Atlanta Rotary.
 In 2010 Rossin painted a large scale portrait of Rotary's founder Paul Harris.
 The portrait was auctioned off and collected $170,500 for the Rotary Foundation's Polio Plus Campaign.
 Today, this portrait hangs in Rotary International Headquarters in Evanston, Illinois.
 Rossin has been named a Polio Free World Hero.

 Rossin and Emory

 Since the fall of 2016, Rossin is part of the advisory board at the Center for Ethics at Emory University.

+Rossin and the Georgia Historical Society

+In 2019, the Georgia Historical Society presented Rossin with the John Macpherson Berrien Award for a lifetime of achievement in the field of Georgia history and for outstanding service to the organization.
+Among his contributions, Rossin sculpted a bust of Vince Dooley for the organization's Vincent J. Dooley Distinguished Teaching Fellows program, which recognizes national leaders in the field of history whose contributions have enhanced or changed the way the public understands the past.

 Personal life

 In 1983, Rossin was a senior at the National School of Fine Arts "Ilia Petrov" in Sofia, when he met his future wife, Ava.
 They married on December 15, 1990.
 Ava has traveled extensively with Rossin for exhibit tours and portrait commissions worldwide.
 The two welcomed their first child, Michael in 1999, and their daughter, Savannah, in 2005.
 They reside in Atlanta, Georgia.